darknft/scheduleapi/README.md

-# Mock EHR & Scheduling API
+#Scheduling API

-Simulates a legacy Electronic Health Record / Scheduling system for the Salesforce Healthcare Patient Engagement project.
+Simulates a legacy Electronic Health Record / Scheduling system for the Salesforce Healthcare Patient schedule project.
 MuleSoft integrates with this API the same way it would integrate with a real EHR like Epic or Cerner.

 ## Data model correspondence with Salesforce